openhab/openhabian/docs/openhabian.md

 ```

 #### Interactive Install on generic Linux
-Start `openhabian-config` to get into the openHABian configuration tool
+Start `openhabian-config` to get into the openHABian configuration tool.
 ➜ Continue at the ["openHABian Configuration Tool"](#openhabian-configuration-tool) chapter below!

 #### Unattended Install on generic Linux